List of content you will read in this article:

-You can use the ping command to verify if a remote destination IP is working or not.
-You should also search for packet loss and determine the round-trip delay when communication is established once.
+You can use the ping command to verify; if a remote destination IP is working or not.
+You should also search for packet loss and determine the round-trip delay when communication is established.
 Ping is included in the iputils (or iputils-ping) kit, pre-installed on almost all Linux distributions.
-In this guide, we will explain brief information on what ping is and how it works.
+In this guide, we will explain brief information on what is ping command is, how to use Linux ping and how does it works.

 The ping command has the following syntax: